Dr Joanna Jamel

 (UG) Level 5 Diversity and Discrimination in the Criminal Justice System (Module Leader)

-(PG) Level 7 Criminological Psychology (Course Leader)
+(PG) Level 7 Investigative and Legal Processes in Forensic Psychology (Module Leader)

 Teaching contributions on other modules include: